Our Guide to Christmas in London

 Go Ice Skating at Somerset House

 There are many different places to go ice skating in London, including Westfield Shopping Centre, Canary Wharf, and even Hampton Court Palace, but Somerset House is one of our favourites.
-The courtyard location, with its 40ft Christmas tree, is stunning both day and night, plus there’s cheese fondue, Hotel Chocolat hot chocolate and glasses of Moët & Chandon to indulge in once the skating is over.
+The courtyard location, with its 40ft Christmas tree, is stunning both day and night, plus there’s cheese fondue, gourmet hot chocolate and glasses of Whispering Angel to indulge in once the skating is over.

 Take an evening ride on The London Eye

 The LastMinute.com London Eye is one of the best attractions for seeing London from above, and in December it’s the perfect place to see all of the city’s Christmas lights.
-But from December 14th to December 25th, the London Eye itself will be part of London’s festive skyline as it lights up for 12 Days of Christmas.
+Every weekend leading up to Christmas this iconic attraction has extended opening hours (from 10am to 8:30pm) so you have even more time to experience the capital's glittering skyline.
+And from December 15-25th, the London Eye will be part of the festivities itself with a bespoke Christmas light-up design.

 The festive season has well and truly begun, so make sure you book your tickets for all of our London attractions as soon as possible to get the best price and availability!